iamrosada0/TicTacToe-Cpp-Go/README.md

 After running the above command, the `tictactoe` executable will be generated.
 You can now run the compiled program.

 ---

-This section provides a detailed explanation on how to compile the Tic-Tac-Toe game, which uses specific libraries and paths.
-If you have any questions or issues during the compilation, make sure that the necessary libraries are installed and the paths are correctly set.
 ## Running the Project

 ### 1. Run the Web Server